 - sun protection (lip balm, sunscreen and a hat)

 - extra food (energy bar or gel)

-Currently, you can sign up for some of our hikes online.
-Starting on October 1 you will be able to sign up for all of our hikes online.
+You can sign up for most of our hikes online.
 All you'll need is an account on our website and a credit card.
 Go here to learn how to create your profile.
 Once your profile is setup and you have signed a liability waiver, the sign up process is only 2 steps!
 Find a hike you want to go on, and register/apply.
 That's it!